Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.rst

     version.

-If you want to test changes locally (especially for the editor translation), you can use the downloaded PO file and :ref:`compile Godot from source <toc-devel-compiling>`.
+If you want to test changes locally (especially for the editor translation), you can use the downloaded PO file and `compile Godot from source <toc-devel-compiling>`.

 Rename the editor translation PO file to ``<lang>.po`` (e.g. ``eo.po`` for Esperanto) and place it in the ``editor/translations/`` folder